 Sarndrah has held a number of senior executive posts in both the public and private sectors, with a specific focus on setting up, developing and maintaining efficient and effective organisations in complex political environments.
 She has a track record in managing strategic change in a complex environment, organisational development, team development, financial and performance management.

 Rose Kent joined AHPRA in June 2015.
 She leads the Queensland office team in the delivery of core regulatory functions and supports the work of the Queensland Boards and Committees.
-Rose has a strong focus on delivering the best outcomes for the Queensland community through working collaboratively with the Office of the Health Ombudsman as part Queensland’s co-regulatory arrangements.
+Rose has a strong focus on customer service and building productive, effective partnerships.
+She is committed to delivering the best outcomes for the Queensland community and works collaboratively with the Office of the Health Ombudsman in Queensland’s co-regulatory arrangements.

 Rose has held senior and executive positions in the Queensland public service.
 She has extensive experience in regulation in both policy and operational roles, working most recently regulating Queensland’s public passenger transport system.
 Rose holds qualifications in teaching, commerce and management and is a graduate of the Australian Institute of Company Directors.